The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Introduction

 \subsection{Our Results}

-We introduce the parallel quantum pebbling game as a tool to analyze the (amortized) space-time cost of a quantum circuit evaluating a function $f$ with a static data-dependency graph $G$.
-As we discuss there are several key subtleties that arise when extending the sequential reversible pebbling game to the parallel setting.
-We argue that any parallel quantum pebbling $P=(P_0,\ldots, P_t)$ of the graph $G$ corresponds to a quantum circuit $C_P$ evaluating $f$ with comparable costs, e.g., the depth of the quantum circuit $C_P$ corresponds to the number of pebbling rounds $t$ and the width of the circuit corresponds to the space complexity of the pebbling i.e., $\max_i |P_i|$.
+We introduce the parallel reversible pebbling game as a tool to analyze the (amortized) space-time cost of a quantum circuit evaluating a function $f$ with a static data-dependency graph $G$.
+Prior work~\cite{Bennett89,10.1007/3-540-45627-9_26,8715092} introduced a sequential reversible pebbling game.
+As we discuss, there are several key subtleties that arise when extending the sequential reversible pebbling game to the parallel setting.
+We argue that any parallel reversible pebbling $P=(P_0,\ldots, P_t)$ of the graph $G$ corresponds to a quantum circuit $C_P$ evaluating $f$ with comparable costs, e.g., the depth of the quantum circuit $C_P$ corresponds to the number of pebbling rounds $t$ and the width of the circuit corresponds to the space complexity of the pebbling, i.e., $\max_i |P_i|$.
+Thus, any reversible pebbling attack will yield a more efficient quantum pre-image attack\footnote{While one could use the parallel reversible pebbling game as a heuristic to {\em lower bound} the cost of a quantum pre-image attack we stress that, at this time, there is no pebbling reduction which provably lower bounds the cost of a quantum pre-image attack on $f_{G,H}$ using reversible pebbling cost of the underlying DAG $G$.
+We do have pebbling reductions for classical (non-reversible) pebblings in the parallel random oracle model~\cite{STOC:AlwSer15}, but there are several technical barriers which make it difficult to extend this reduction to the quantum random oracle model. }.

-As an application, we use the parallel quantum pebbling game to analyze the space-time cost of several important password hashing functions $f_{G,H}$ including PBKDF2, BCRYPT, Argon2i, and DRSample.
+As an application, we use the parallel reversible pebbling game to analyze the space-time cost of several important password hashing functions $f_{G,H}$ including PBKDF2, BCRYPT, Argon2i, and DRSample.